 The American Academy of Pediatrics recommends that breastfed infants receive a vitamin D supplement of 400 IU per day beginning a few days after birth and continuing throughout childhood.4 This is because breast milk, while considered best for babies for many other reasons, is not a good source of vitamin D. Infants who are fully or partially fed formula but drink less than 32 ounces of vitamin D-fortified formula a day also need the daily 400 IU vitamin D supplement.5

 Peak bone mass is the amount of bone a person has in his or her early adult years.
 The body builds most bone by age 19 in girls and by age 22 in boys.1 In other words, by their late teens or early 20s, most people's bones are as dense and strong as they will ever be.
 Maximizing peak bone mass as a teen reduces the risk for osteoporosis (thin, weak bones that break easily) later in life.

 What can I do to increase my child's calcium intake?

 Put calcium on the table at every meal.
 Be a good example for your children, and drink milk in front of them.
 Include low-fat milk in every meal and include other calcium-rich and calcium-fortified choices over the course of the entire day.
-The Milk Matters website offers tools for parents to help increase their child's calcium intake.
-Resources include meal and snack ideas along with printable materials and:

 Some people may have difficulty digesting milk products due to lactose intolerance.
 Lactose is the sugar found in milk and dairy foods.
 When lactose is not digested, it may cause an upset stomach, bloating, diarrhea, and gas.